MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-prepare-android-app.md

 ## Create a configuration file

-You pass the required tenant identifiers, such as the application (client) ID, to the MSAL SDK through a JSON configuration settings.
+You pass the required tenant identifiers, such as the application (client) ID, to the MSAL SDK through a JSON configuration setting.

 Use these steps to create configuration file: